KlashbeN/BrowseAMall/ProjectLog.md

 What did we do? debug the code as it did not perform the search correctly.
 				About 4hrs each student
 Total 83 hours

+Date: 30th May
+What did we do?
+Prepare the README and Project Log files for submission to SkyLab.
+				About 2hours each student
+Total 85 hours

+Date: 31st May
+What did we do?
+Prepare the README file and Project Log files.
+Debug on the search code for the store directory.
+				About 3hours each student
+Total 88hours.